joonalaurila0/hotelapp/client/README.md

 # About

-The client for the application is a running on TypeScript 4.5.4, React 17.0.2 and the application running on Webpack 5 for module bundling and Babel 7 for polyfilling.
+The client for the application is a running on TypeScript 4.5.4, React 17.0.2 and the application running on Webpack 5 for module bundling and Babel 7 for polyfilling (+ES6 to >=ES5) and more (jsx etc.).
 The deployment happens through nginx web server.
 To change the deployment variables, you can use an .env file, webpack.config.js and conf/nginx.conf.

 # How to run